sachin-kanchan/bike_rental_demand_forecasting/README.md

 ## How to Run
 1. Clone the repository
 2. Install the requirements using `pip install -r requirements.txt`.
-3. Open the `boombikes.ipynb` using Jupyter Notebook or Jupyter Lab and run all cells.
+3. Open the `bike_rental_regression_analysis.ipynb` using Jupyter Notebook or Jupyter Lab and run all cells.

 ## Author
 [Sachin Kanchan](https://github.com/sachin-kanchan)